opnsense/docs/source/manual/how-tos/caddy.rst

 Go to `Services - Caddy Web Server - General Settings - DNS Provider`

 * Select one of the supported DNS Providers from the list
-* Input the `DNS API Key`, and any number of the additional required fields in advanced mode.
+* Input the `DNS API Key`, and any number of the additional required fields in `Additional Fields`.
 Read the full help for details.

 Go to `Services - Caddy Web Server - General Settings - Dynamic DNS`